 - Now you can create a new scan schedule that will now suit your system and put less strain on the memory.
 A weekly scanning is recommended for the proper working.

 - Now repeat the processes for the three other remaining services which are Windows Defender cache Maintenance, Windows Defender Cleanup, and Windows Defender Verification.
 These are all found in the Windows Defender folder itself.

 #3.
 Add Anti-malware Service Executable to Windows defender’s exclusion list-a smarter approach!

-- By default it scans each and every file that is encountered and that in turn takes up much of the memory.
+- By default, it scans every file that is encountered and that in turn takes up much of the memory.
 To prevent this from happening Windows defender has the option to skip the scanning.

 - Go to the Windows task manager by pressing Ctrl+ Shift + Esc.

 - Search for the Anti-malware Service Executable and right-click on the process and select the Open File Location.

 - Select or copy the full address from the address bar.

 - Then open the Windows defender window.
 There open the Windows Defender Security Center.